fossguild/naja/docs/CONTRIBUTING.md

 2. If you would like to resolve your issue (or someone else’s), follow the usual contribution procedure:

-* fork the project on GitHub * create a branch for the issue * make your changes in that branch * create a pull request for Naja
+   * Fork the project on GitHub;

+   * Create a branch for the issue;

+   * Make your changes in that branch;

+   * Create a pull request for Naja;

-* Make sure your changes follow the project's standard linting and formatting, as it will be required for merging (specified in manual.md)
+   * Make sure your changes follow the project's standard linting and formatting, as it will be required for merging (specified in manual.md);

-Do not submit a PR/MR unrelated to an open issue.
+   * Do not submit a PR/MR unrelated to an open issue.
 Ensure your contribution complies with the project’s conventions (see below).

 3. Go have a treat—you’ve earned it.